Supported Data

 Re-encode your data

-The Force full re-encoding button converts the video to a specific frame rate and video codec regardless of why frame synchronization issues are occurring.
+Force full re-encoding converts the video to a specific frame rate and video codec regardless of why frame synchronization issues are occurring.
 A full re-encoding takes longer and can lead to issues with existing labels.

 Re-encode locally